Kyriosity/use-dev/README+/decisions/README+/model_as_tasks.md

 # Tasks as model

-Most or many well-known templates/paradigms, as MVC, MVP/MVVM, MVW(hatever), POCO, and custom solutions rest on models.
+Most or many well-known templates/paradigms, such as MVC, MVP/MVVM, MV-Whatever, POCO, and custom solutions rest on [models](https://github.com/Kyriosity/read-write/blob/main/README%2B/software/design/parts/README+/app-model.md)<sup>⬅️</sup>.

 Developers bind presentations, actions, and messages to values/properties.
 There's nothing wrong with this approach (especially for abstraction and logical division) but oversimplicity and static character.

-Values can be not only primitively loaded/changed but also heavy calculated, rendered by a rudimentary service, read from slow storage, and awaited from unpredictable input (chess moves or vacation approval for example).
+Values can be not only coded/(re)set but also heavily calculated, rendered by a rudimentary service, read from slow storage, and awaited from unpredictable input (chess moves or vacation approval for example).

-Any operation can fail or be be suspended or cancelled on both sides.
+Any operation can fail or be suspended or canceled on both sides.

 DIRECT/SYNC classical implementation  incurs perpetual patching of lags for reactive  experience (which is not in this day and age?).

 Enough scenarios may mock delays to catch user attention or show proof of work<sup>⏳</sup>.
-In some others the possible (non)availability of value or its promise is itself the value (e.g. `CanExecute` for commands).
+In some others, the possible (non)availability of value or its promise is itself the value (e.g. `CanExecute` for commands).

 Now, ooh, spice these reactive interfaces with `async`: you must now break the queue of values into orchestration.
 EXAMPLE !

-To make the thing worse recall that besides multitasking there's multi-dispatching (that's how auto-save, or spellcheck run).
+To make the thing worse recall that besides multitasking there's multi-dispatching (that's how auto-save, or spellcheck runs).

 \_______\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>⏳</sup> <sub>For example, saving a giga-document, rebuilding a solution, or making a bank transaction can occur unexpectedly instant for users.</sub>

-## New thinking
+## Re-thinking model and presentation

 Modern languages and frameworks GRANT brilliant multitasking and synchro tools out-of-the-box.

 lets FIT them to templates!

+EVENTS

 ## Appendices.
 Techniques